FDA Banned Impossible Burger Ingredients

 Why?
 You account for what you replace the cattle with on that land.
 The land won’t go unused.

 My point is that things are not as simple as they seem.
-Impossible Burger uses reductionist strategies to paint a picture that beef is the problem, when it is not.
+Impossible Burger uses reductionist strategies to paint a picture that beef is the problem with our food system, when it is not.

 Yes we should pay attention to emissions, but we need to focus on all of agriculture and how food gets to your plate.
 This is more important than rearranging the food items on your plate and thinking you are making a difference.
 You are not.